 Washington University in St. Louis

+Applicants for the position are expected to have a Master’s degree in architecture or an equivalent combination of professional degrees.
 Salary for the position will be commensurate with experience.
 Materials requested include a cover letter, a curriculum vitae, a statement of research plans, a statement of teaching interests and philosophy, work samples, and contact addresses for three references.
-Applications should be submitted electronically through Slideroom at https://samfoxschool.slideroom.com/#/permalink/program/39469/HM2k6e87X5.
+Applications should be submitted electronically through Interfolio.